How a Forgotten Trading Street Became One of Bangkok’s Coolest Neighbourhoods

 Luang Kocha Itsahak Mosque

 Luang Kocha was known by foreign Islamic merchants who traded in Siam.
-There were no mosques around at that time; it was difficult for them to perform religious rituals, so a piece of land of about 1 acre was offered to build a Muslim place of worship.
+There were no mosques around at that time, making it difficult for them to perform religious rituals, so a piece of land of about 1 acre was offered to build a Muslim place of worship.
 In constructing the mosque, Luang Kocha’s children helped deliver bricks and stones from his old building in Thonburi.
 The building is in the European style, which was well-known at the time.
 It has been used to perform religious rituals ever since construction was completed.

 More Photos of Song Wat Lane